nbfc-linux/nbfc-linux/README.md

 **Specifying Temperature Sources**

 You can specify temperature sources either by sensor name (which may result in multiple temperature sources) or by providing a file path pointing to a temp\*\_input file.
+Alternatively, you can provide a command; its output will be treated as a temperature value.
+For specifying a command, prefix the sensor name with `$`.

 **Example Configuration**